Sathya4683/QuizLang/README.md

 1. **Obtain your Google Gemini API key** from [Google Gemini](https://aistudio.google.com/prompts/new_chat).
 2. After obtaining the API key, you will be prompted to enter it in the application when you run it.
+3. You can also use the Default API key provided.

 ### Step 4: Run the Application